Sachinkarki800/Chat-Application-/README.md

 # Chat-Application-
 Using apex oracle and node js connecting through websockets

-  firstly import the chat.sql to your apex oracle Then, run the application using the ngrok server using its local host
+  Install the APEX application, using the Import feature of Oracle APEX During installation, make sure to Install supporting objects too.
+This will create a table to store the chat messages and some test data.
+  Then run the server side code installing the required packages.